Angela-Mari/zineland/README.md

 # Welcome to Zineland
 I am so happy to share the final code for Zineland.
-This react site, deployed as a subsection of my Wordpress site is a vibrant one-page subsite with scrolling cards and a neubrutalism-inspired design. 💛
+This react site, deployed as a subsection of my Wordpress site, is a vibrant one-page subsite with scrolling cards and a neubrutalism-inspired design. 💛

 This project is deployed at https://angelageorge.com/zineland